mantidproject/mantid/docs/source/release/v3.14.0/framework.rst

 - :ref:`ChudleyElliot <func-ChudleyElliot>` includes hbar in the definition
 - :ref:`Functions <FitFunctionsInPython>` may now have their constraint penalties for fitting set in python using ``function.setConstraintPenaltyFactor("parameterName", double)``.
 - :py:obj:`mantid.kernel.Logger` now handles unicode in python2
+- It is now possible to build custom materials with :class:`mantid.kernel.MaterialBuilder` without setting a formula or atomic number.
+In this case, all cross sections and number density have to be given.

 Bugfixes
 ########